FHM27/improved-happiness/README.txt

-# improved-happiness
-this is my journey in learning javascript! you will see my website updating as i learn more about coding with javascript on websites
+# My website with eyes that follow the mouse using trigonometry (tan function).